Table Of Contents

 6. Support and Service Tools – Customer Nurturing

 Your customers are your greatest asset and also your greatest source of feedback and new business.

-Using tools such as HubSpot Service Hub, Survey Monkey and Trustpilot to support and nurture customer relationships, cross-sell, upsell, ask for referrals, survey opinions, gather reviews, testimonials and case studies will allow the service department to constantly develop content, insights and leads for your inbound selling efforts.
+Using tools such as HubSpot Service Hub, Survey Monkey and Trustpilot to support and nurture customer relationships, cross-sell, upsell, ask for referrals, survey opinions and gather reviews, testimonials and case studies will allow the service department to constantly develop content, insights and leads for your Inbound Selling efforts.

 10 Key Metrics To Measure Inbound Selling Success

 The availability of analytics tools and software means that every element and stage of your Inbound Selling process can be measured from end to end.
 So, where do you get started with sales metrics and reporting on your Inbound Selling success?